bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

  1. Log into [bitrise.io](https://www.bitrise.io/).
  2. On your Dashboard, click `+ Add new app`.
- 3. On `Create new App` page, choose the account your wish to add the app to.
+ 3. On `Create new App` page, choose the account you wish to add the app to.
  4. Set the privacy of the app to either private or [public](https://yv69yaruhkt48w.preview.forestry.io/getting-started/adding-a-new-app/public-apps) and click `Next`.
  5. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
 Read more about [connecting your repository](https://yv69yaruhkt48w.preview.forestry.io/getting-started/adding-a-new-app/connecting-a-repository/).
  6. When prompted to set up repository access, click `No, auto-add SSH key`.
 Read more about [SSH keys](https://yv69yaruhkt48w.preview.forestry.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).